LuisS96/ProjectOS/README.md

   Simulation of a taco stand called "Tacos el Franc" as an Operating System (OS).
 </p>
 <p>
-  It is established as following:
+  It is established as follow:
 </p>
 <ul>
   <li>